kmcaloon/gatsby-plugin-groq/README.md

 }
 ```

-The more complex the queries, the smoother GROQ becomes.
+The more complex the queries, the more GROQ's advantages shine.
 This is why some developers already familiar with GROQ bypass Gatsby's data layer so that they could leverage its power.

 ## 🧙 How it Works